 The purpose of the trip was completely legitimate, and wasn’t actually all about hiding my feelings under the mountain of cheddar cheese that tops a Cincinnati-style coney.
 But the timing of the trip did reek, at least somewhat, of mid-life crisis.
-As I told my husband, I couldn’t imagine staying home and turning 40 in a way that would make the birthday just seem like every other day, or even every other birthday.
+I must admit, I did look at Jettly as I was interested in taking a private flight as part of my birthday celebration, but I thought that would really top off the whole mid-life crisis look and so I held back.
+But, as I told my husband, I couldn’t imagine staying home and turning 40 in a way that would make the birthday just seem like every other day, or even every other birthday.
 In my heart of hearts, there was something powerful about the idea of doing something remarkable–not really to celebrate the birthday, but to remind myself that life itself is still, in spite of 40, quite remarkable.

 Again, I’ll tell you all about that trip in my newsletter.
 It really was fantastic.
 But did it get me out of my funk?
 Yeah…I don’t know.
 Mostly, I think.
 At the very least it allowed me to refresh and recharge.
 But believe it or not, the most funk-shattering thing has been being back home.
 Not because anything has changed, but because I’m beginning to realize nothing has changed.
 That’s not the depressing realization I thought it would be.
 And that realization hasn’t been impactful to me just because it’s made me realize 40 is just a number.
 No…I knew that already.